f5devcentral/f5-puppet/README.md

 ## Limitations

-F5 version v11.5 or greater.
+F5 version v12.1 or greater.
-Puppet Enterprise: v3.3 or greater.
+Puppet Enterprise: 2016.4.x or greater.

 ## Development

-This is a proprietary module only available to Puppet Enterprise users.
-As such, we have no formal way for users to contribute towards development.
+Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
+Please follow our guidelines when contributing changes.
-However, if you've fixed a bug or have another contribution to this module, please generate a diff and file a support ticket.
-They'll be sure we get it.
+For more information, see our [module contribution guide.](https://docs.puppetlabs.com/forge/contributing.html)